 LEARN MORE ABOUT FLINT HILL

 Inside the Upper School Course Selection Process

 Course progression has four components.
 The first is meeting diploma requirements.
-Students will have an opportunity to sit with advisors, academic deans, teachers to refresh and review the course requirements for a diploma, making sure that the next step or the next course that they choose is one that will meet a diploma requirement, or if they've finished a requirement in a certain subject area, they will know that, and they can move on to take advanced courses or electives in the subject area.
+Students will have an opportunity to sit with advisors, academic deans, and teachers to refresh and review the course requirements for a diploma, making sure that the next step or the next course that they choose is one that will meet a diploma requirement.
+If they've finished a requirement in a certain subject area, they can move on to take advanced courses or electives in the subject area.

 Skill development: it's important for our students to be able to articulate what skills they're learning.
 Obviously, the content is going to be the title of the course — they will know that — but within the titled course, what are the prime skills?
 Is it creative writing?
 Is it critical writing?
 Are they working on project-based learning and collaboration with a team approach?
 Are they focused on certain study skills that are unique to a subject area?
 Skill development becomes a very critical piece of the conversation as we're thinking about courses for next year.

-And then the last component of course progression is the student request.
-Students may change their areas of interest during their four years of high school, and we want to lean into that and hear what they're thinking and be able to nurture a healthy dialogue between instructors — the ones that they have now and the ones that they might be introduced to going forward into the next school year.
+The last component of course progression is the student request.
+Students may change their areas of interest during their four years of high school, and we want to lean into that and hear what they're thinking.
+We nurture a healthy dialogue between instructors — the ones that they have now and the ones that they might be introduced to going forward into the next school year.
 Their requests, their thoughts, their wishes and passions about their own academic journey are certainly important to us as well.

 Also, electives.
 Students are so interested in being able to pursue course information as well as projects that they are working on in the context of a course that could be an elective.
-We have electives in all of our academic departments, a wide array of options.
-Students will find greater flexibility in their schedules as they become juniors and seniors, to take on elective courses, but certainly in freshman year and sophomore year, students will have an element of choice in the courses that they select.
+We have a wide array of electives in all of our academic departments.
+Students will find greater flexibility in their schedules as they become juniors and seniors to take on elective courses; that said, in freshman year and sophomore year, students will have an element of choice in the courses that they select.

-Our academic departments include Math, Science, History/Social Sciences, English, Modern Language, Classical Language, Innovation and Fine Arts.
-Plenty to choose from and plenty for our students to have an interest in learning more about.
+Our academic departments include Math, Science, History/Social Sciences, English, Modern Language, Classical Language, Innovation, and Fine Arts.
+There's plenty to choose from and plenty for our students to have an interest in learning more about.

+LEARN MORE ABOUT FLINT HILL